 Schultz provides the introduction, giving some information as to his process, inspiration and artistic heroes including Daniel Smith.
 The book finishes with a brief bio of Schultz.

 In what I believe is a first for Artist’s Editions two cover colour pages are included, showing the inked acetate glued on the page and over the colours so you can experience how Denise Prowell handled the painted covers.
-Those are included in the rear, along with full pencils and note to the printer about the colours.
+Those are included in the rear, along with full pencils and a note to the printer about the colours.
 Wonderful stuff, this.